ImperialCollegeLondon/SWMManywhere/CONTRIBUTING.md

 ## Quality assurance and linting

-'SWMManywhere' uses a collection of tools that ensure that a specific code style and formatting is follow throughout the software.
+`SWMManywhere` uses a collection of tools that ensure that a specific code style and formatting is follow throughout the software.
 The tools we used for that are [`ruff`](https://docs.astral.sh/ruff/), [`markdownlint`](https://github.com/igorshubovych/markdownlint-cli),